wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 ## Requests ##

-If this is potentially useful to anyone out there, I assume there&#39;s modifications and incompatibilities people would need resolved, so email me or create GitHub requests, or download the AutoHotkey script from the repo and edit it yourself.
+If this is potentially useful to anyone out there, I assume there&#39;s modifications and incompatibilities people would need resolved, so email me or create GitHub Issues, or download the AutoHotkey script from the repo and edit it yourself.

 2020 Wade Murdock